GerHobbelt/dtm/doc/dtm.md

 the size of the vocabulary needed to describe the document (see this as a facilitator to read the remaining line data).

-For example, consider documents from \ cref {}.
-Their definition in the format DTM is presented at \ cref {}.
+For example, consider documents from \cref{}.
+Their definition in the format DTM is presented at \cref{}.
 Note that for the second document, some terms that had already been used to specify the first document, appeared.
-Therefore, the index that identifies the term is the same (\ eg {], 3, 9 and 14}, although the count is particular to each document (\ eg {}, the term 3 appeared 3 times in the first document and only 1 time in the second document).
+Therefore, the index that identifies the term is the same (\eg{, 3, 9 and 14}, although the count is particular to each document (\eg{}, the term 3 appeared 3 times in the first document and only 1 time in the second document).

 \ begin {figure}